fastify/fastify/docs/Reference/Errors.md

 #### FST_ERR_LOG_LOGGER_AND_LOGGER_INSTANCE_PROVIDED
 <a id="FST_ERR_LOG_LOGGER_AND_LOGGER_INSTANCE_PROVIDED"></a>

 You cannot provide both `'logger'` and `'loggerInstance'`.
-Please provide only one
+Please provide only one option.

 #### FST_ERR_REP_INVALID_PAYLOAD_TYPE
 <a id="FST_ERR_REP_INVALID_PAYLOAD_TYPE"></a>